dxmari/jquery-radix-tree/README.md

 - **Badges & Tags:** Display badges (numbers, labels) and tags on any node.
 - **Infinite Scroll:** For large datasets, load more nodes as you scroll.
 - **Disabled Nodes:** Disable any node or entire subtrees.
+- **Sibling Detection:** Get sibling nodes for any node with complete properties.
+- **Enhanced Events:** All events now include sibling information and complete node properties.
 - **Keyboard Navigation:** Full arrow-key and space/enter navigation.
-- **Custom Callbacks:** onExpand, onCollapse, onClick, onCheck, and lazyLoad.
+- **Custom Callbacks:** onExpand, onCollapse, onClick, onCheck, and lazyLoad with sibling data.
 - **Dynamic Data:** Update the tree data or structure at runtime.
 - **Modern UI:** SVG-based checkboxes, beautiful lines, and smooth focus/hover states.
 - **Accessible:** ARIA-friendly, focusable, and keyboard-usable.